PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-13 18:21:40
+Last updated: 2024-04-13 18:22:12
-Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell
+Random Quote: Tommy: "I'll have some men watch her house 'til the danger passes."
+Polly: "'Til the danger passes.
+That'll be the bloody day." - Polly Gray